hmrc/common-transit-convention-traders-service-guide/source/documentation/sequence-diagrams.html.md

 # Sequence diagrams
 <!--- Section owner: CTC Traders API --->

 We have split our journey maps into two categories.
-One to provide and overview of how our CTC Traders API will fit into your message.
-The other category are more technical sequence diagrams to help developers understand the kind of responses they can expect.
+One to provide an overview of how our CTC Traders API will fit into your trading messages.
+The other category has more technical sequence diagrams to help developers understand the kind of responses they can expect.

 ## An overview of the end to end journey